vkuznecovas/mouthful/README.md

 * consume config in client/admin
 * test cases with moderation off
 * Error message if comments cant be reached client side
-* Save the raw input of the comment in the database - maybe? what's the purpose?
+* Save the raw input of the comment in the database - maybe? what's the purpose? perhaps for editing the comment?
 * multilang support
 * save cookie for author name and prefil if it exists >>>>> test this on a service
-* make admin panel great again